$g$-vectors and $DT$-$F$-polynomials for Grassmannians: -vectors for the Pl ucker coordinates

 \section{$\mathbf{g}$-vectors for the Pl\"ucker coordinates}

-We use the notations of examples \ref{ex:Grassmannian} and \ref{ex:rank one}.
-For the sequel, we fix an initial cluster tilting object $T$, namely the sum of the rank-one modules $L_I$, where $I$ runs through the $k$-subsets described in Theorem~\ref{ini.c}.
-Then the quiver of the endomorphism algebra of $T$ is the one from the above Theorem.
-The corresponding diagram will be called Jensen--King--Su diagram.
+We use the notations of \begin{magenta}section\end{magenta} \ref{sec:Grassmannian}.
+For the sequel, we fix an initial cluster tilting object $T$, namely the sum of the rank-one modules $L_I$, where $I$ runs through the $k$-subsets described in Theorem~\ref{ini.c}. \begin{magenta}Then the quiver of the endomorphism algebra of $T$ is also the one from Theorem~\ref{ini.c}.\end{magenta} The corresponding diagram will be called Jensen--King--Su diagram.

-\begin{definition} Let $I \in I(k,n)$.
-Let ${\cal Y}_I$ be the Young diagram as defined in the paragraph preceding example~\ref{ex:Young diagram}.
-We say that a box $b$ of ${\cal Y}_I$ is a {\em peak} if ${\cal Y}_I$ contains no boxes to the right or below $b$.
+\begin{definition} Let $I \in I(k,n)$. \begin{magenta}Let ${\cal Y}_I$ be the Young diagram as defined in Definition ~\ref{defnYoung}.\end{magenta} We say that a box $b$ of ${\cal Y}_I$ is a {\em peak} if ${\cal Y}_I$ contains no boxes to the right or below $b$.
 Let $(i, j)$ denote the coordinate of $b$.
 Then $b$ is a {\em valley} of ${\cal Y}_I$ if the complement of ${\cal Y}_I$ in the $k \times (n-k)$ rectangle contains no box to the left or above the box with coordinates $(i+1, j+1)$. \end{definition}

 For $I \in I(k,n)$ we can associate to each ${\cal Y}_I$ the Jensen--King--Su module $L_{I}$ as follows.
 Let ${\cal Y}_I^\mathrm{T}$ denote the transpose of the Young diagram ${\cal Y}_I$.
 Rotate it by $3\pi/4$ in the counterclockwise direction.
 We identify the upper rim of this rotated diagram with the upper rim of the JKS diagram of the module $L_I$ associated with $I$, cf.~Figure~\ref{fig:rim}.